mmosko/draft-icnrg-harmonization/background.md

 ### Forwarder Behavior
 A CCNx 0.8 forwarder followed these steps to forward Interests and Content Objects:

 - Interest Processing
     - Check for duplicate Nonce and drop if found
     - Try to aggregate the Interest in the Pending Interest Table (PIT)
         - If aggregated, done
     - Try to satisfy the Interest from the local Content Store (cache).
         - If a match found, as described above, return the corresponding Content Object
     - Lookup in the Forwarding Information Base (FIB)
         - If no match, drop the Interest
+        - If forwarded, record PIT state
     - Forward the Interest as per the FIB lookup
 - Interest Response Timeout
     - If this is the 1st timeout, lookup the 2nd-best FIB entry and if it exists, forward, otherwise done.
     - If this is the 2nd timeout, lookup all remaining feasible FIB entries and send to all
-        - If this is the 3rd timeout, the Interest is unsatisfiable, drop.
+    - Beyond this time, keep the Interest until Interest Lifetime expires
 - Content Object processing
     - Find all Interests in the PIT that the Content Object satisfies according to the matching rules described above.
     - Forward the Content Object along those reverse paths, then remove those PIT entries.
-        - Put the Content Object in the Content Store
+    - If it matched at least one PIT entry, put the Content Object in the Content Store

 The Interest processing path in a forwarder follows a two-best route then flood strategy.
 Each forwarder for each name prefix in its FIB keeps an estimate of the round-trip time.
 If an Interest goes unsatisfied longer than this estimate, it follows the Interest Response Timeout processing path.
 The CCNx 0.x forwarder uses a kind of information foraging approach.
-It will steadily decrease the RTT estimate on the best path until an Interest goes unsatisfied, which was about every 8th Interest given the decrease method.
-This causes an infrequent use of the 2nd best path (as determined by RTT estimate), which updates that path's RTT estimate.
+It will steadily decrease the RTT estimate used on the best path until an Interest goes unsatisfied then reset to the true estimate.
+This means about every 8th Interest will trigger a send on the 2nd best path.
+This infrequent use of the 2nd best path updates that path's RTT estimate.
 If neither the best path nor second best path yields a response, the forwarder will broadcast the Interest any remaining feasible FIB entries.

 The CCNx 0.x forwarder uses a set of flags on FIB entries called Child Inherit and Forward Capture.
 Normally, the FIB is matched on a strict longest matching prefix.
 If the Child Inherit flag is set on a shorter prefix, it indicates that shorter prefixes should be considered feasible in addition to longer prefixes.
 The Forward Capture flag on a shorter prefix indicates that no longer prefix should be used (it avoids another process from "capturing" the FIB entry by making a longer entry).
 The use of these two flags has a strong interaction with the two-best route then flood forwarding strategy as they either expand or contract the set of feasible routes used in Interest forwarding and Interest timeout retransmission.